YacineBenzo/AI-Auto-Publisher/README.md

 The Bot uses some NLP Libraries such as SpaCy and Pyrank for the purpose of entity recognition and clustering.
 Openai's embeddings were also used to categorize the references from which the Bot pulls facts in order to write a factual base article.

-Text generation was done through Opnai Davinci-003 at the start and then switched to ChatGPT 3.5.
+Text generation was done through Openai's API using Davinci-003 model at the start and then switched to ChatGPT 3.5.